 The Baker Institute Roundtable Young Professionals is a membership group dedicated to the institute’s mission of bridging the world of ideas and the world of action.
 Through a variety of social and informational events, the institute connects members to policy leaders while offering networking opportunities and engaging current and future supporters.

-The Baker Institute Roundtable and Roundtable Young Professionals hosted a special Veterans Day event featuring Pulitzer Prize-winning authors and Vietnam veterans Robert Olen Butler and Bruce Weigl.
+The Baker Institute Roundtable and Roundtable Young Professionals hosted a special Veterans Day celebration featuring Pulitzer Prize-winning authors Robert Olen Butler and Bruce Weigl.

 |Membership Chair||Membership Vice-Chair|